|

 Company D, 123rd Regt.
 N.Y.
 Vols.
 Picture 2 was taken from the book "Soldiering - The Civil War Diary of Rice C. Bull, 123rd New York Volunteer Infantry," edited by K. Jack Bauer, published by Presidio Press, San Rafael, California, second printing, 1978.
 Sergeant Rice C. Bull was from Fort Ann, Washington County.
 The personal story of his wounding, capture, suffering and ultimate parole at the Battle of Chancellorsville is astounding.
 Original photos courtesy of Miss Helen L. Bull.

-Photo 1 from the book Kennesaw Mountain, June 1864: Bitter Standoff at the Gibraltar of Georgia
+Photo 1 from the book Kennesaw Mountain, June 1864: Bitter Standoff at the Gibraltar of Georgia by Richard A. Baumgartner and Larry M. Strayer.

 Photo 2 courtesy of Edward C. Robinson, Col., U.S. Army, Ret., of Alexandria, Va.